ansys/api-eigen-example/doc/source/users_guide/index.rst

    #include <apieigen/rest/RestServer.hpp>

-The API REST C++ server is characterized for being a CrowCpp app, which contains a SQLite DB.
-This server is intended to be run easily with the following commands.
+The API REST C++ server is a CrowCpp app that contains a SQLite DB.
+You can easily deploy this server by running commands in the terminal.

-If you created a simple ``server.cpp`` file, you could do the following:
+If you create a simple ``server.cpp`` file, you can do the following:

 .. code:: cpp